 Section 3.
 Secretary.
 In accordance with § 22.1-23 of the Code of Virginia, the Superintendent of Public Instruction shall serve as Secretary of the Board and shall perform such other duties as the Board may prescribe.
-The Secretary shall attend all meetings of the Board and record all votes and the proceedings of the meetings and shall perform like duties for any standing committees.
-The Secretary shall give notice of all meetings of the Board in accordance with § 2.2-3707 of the Code of Virginia, and shall perform such other duties as may from time to time be prescribed by the Board or the President, under whose supervision he or she shall act.
+The Secretary shall attend all meetings of the Board and record all votes and the proceedings of the meetings and perform like duties for any standing committees.
+The Secretary shall give notice of all meetings of the Board in accordance with § 2.2-3707 of the Code of Virginia, and shall perform such other duties as may from time to time be prescribed by the Board or the President, under whose supervision the Secretary shall act.

 Section 4.
 Other Officers.
 Additional officers, in the discretion of the Board, may be elected from time to time to perform such duties and undertake functions designated by the Board.
+Such additional officers shall be elected by a majority of the Board members.

 Section 5.
 Election of Officers.
-The term of office for the President and Vice-President shall be two years, but shall end upon the end of a member’s appointment or resignation from the Board.
-The election of officers shall take place at a regular Board meeting.
-Following the conclusion of the term of office of the current President, Vice President or any other officer approved by the Board, or in the case of a vacancy, the election of officers shall take place at the next regular Board meeting.
-If a vacancy occurs prior to the conclusion of the regular term of office of an officer, the election to fill that vacancy may take place at the current Board meeting, but no later than the next regular Board meeting.
+The term of office for officers shall end upon the end of a member’s term of membership or resignation from the Board.
+Following the conclusion of the term of office of any officer approved by the Board, or in the case of a vacancy, the election of officers shall take place at the next regular Board meeting.
+If a vacancy occurs prior to the conclusion of the regular term of office of an officer, the election to fill the remainder of the term of the vacancy may take place at the current Board meeting, but no later than the next regular Board meeting.

 ARTICLE FOUR: MEETINGS

 Section 1.
 Regular Meetings.
 Prior to January of the applicable calendar year, the Board shall adopt a tentative schedule for regular meetings for the calendar year.
 Such schedule shall note the term of office for the Boards’ officers and when any elections will occur.
-Such schedule shall be subject to the change, alteration, or adjustment by the Board as it deems appropriate to accommodate the operation of the Board.
+Such schedule shall be subject to change, alteration, or adjustment by the Board as it deems appropriate to accommodate the operation of the Board.

-Although it is not a requirement, the Board has generally met monthly except for the months of August and December.
-Regular meetings are typically held on the fourth Thursday of the month, except as scheduled to avoid holidays or other events of interest to the Board.

 Section 2.
 Special Meetings.
-A special meeting of Board members may be called by the President in his or her sole discretion.
-In the absence of the President, the Vice President or Secretary, upon written request to the Secretary by five or more members of the Board, shall call a special meeting.
-No business other than that specified in the notice of the meeting shall be transacted at any special meeting of the Board.
+A special meeting of the Board may be called by the President or by a majority of members on the Board upon written request to the Secretary.
+The purpose of the public meeting must be stated on the public notice, and no business other than that specified in the notice of the meeting shall be transacted at any special meeting of the Board.

 Section 3.
 Standing Committee Meetings.
 Meetings of the Board’s standing committees shall generally be scheduled on the day before the Board’s regular meeting, as needed.
-The President or the Chair of the standing committee may call a meeting of a Board’s standing committee.
+The President, Vice President, or the Chair of the standing committee may call a meeting of a Board’s standing committee.

 Section 4.
 Attendance at Meetings.
 Board members are expected to attend all regular meetings, special meetings, and standing committee meetings for which they are a member.
-If a Board member is unable to attend a meeting called in accordance with these bylaws, he or she shall promptly notify the Secretary.
+Any Board member unable to attend a meeting called in accordance with these bylaws should promptly notify the person presiding such meeting and the Secretary.